 Skipping the warm-up means running a higher risk of injury.
 Without some form of warmup exercise, the muscles and connective tissue (including the muscle in your heart) are not ready to move, especially if you are new to exercise.

-Starting your day, or your exercise session, with some vigorous movement similar to the movements you are about to partake can help keep you safe.2
+Starting your day, or your exercise session, with some vigorous movement similar to the movements you are about to partake in can help keep you safe.2

 Is a Warm-Up the Same as Stretching?